Bira/octopus-carnival/_drafts/wir-dscc-goliath.md

 the same Greatclub and Vengeful Clout attacks as the regular level 8 version, but dealing appropriate damage for its level and minion-ness.
-Its Stone's Endurance makes it take no damage from the next attack that hits it before the end of its next turn, which sounds powerful but is the only version of the power that would make any difference on a minion.
+Its Stone's Endurance makes it take no damage from the next attack that hits it before the end of its next turn, which sounds powerful but is the only version of the ability that would make any difference on a minion.

 It's interesting to note that both the Enforcer and the Legbreaker are worth 350 XP, so XP total ends up being an interesting guideline for when to upgrade or